Disease Guide ·Skin Conditions ·2026

 Pre-Existing Skin Issues

-Any skin issue documented before enrollment — even a single hot spot or ear infection linked to allergies — can be used to deny future skin claims as pre-existing.
-Some insurers have a broader definition and connect ear infections, paw licking, and skin rashes as all related to the same underlying allergy condition.
+Any skin issue documented before enrollment - even a single hot spot or ear infection linked to allergies - can be denied as pre-existing.
+Some insurers connect ear infections, paw licking, and rashes as one underlying allergy condition.

 🇺🇸 US Pet Insurance Guide